 MYTH: Hickok was the fastest draw in the west.
-REALITY: The notion of it being a benefit in a gunfight to be “a fast draw” has been debunked thoroughly over the years, but that applies to instances where you intend to shoot.
+REALITY: There’s no accurate way of measuring this.
+The notion of it being a benefit in a gunfight to be “a fast draw” has been debunked thoroughly over the years, but that applies to instances where you intend to shoot.
 As a lawman a “quick draw” in reality was a lifesaver since rapidly having a gun in your hand would discourage the other party from even trying to draw theirs.
 It’s a small, but major, distinction.
 Hickok wore his guns loosely stuffed into the crimson sash he wore as a belt to facilitate his fast draw.

 MYTH: After accidentally shooting his own deputy Hickok never pinned on a badge again, but remained active as a gunfighter.
 REALITY: In fact, Hickok was so distraught over the accidental shooting of Deputy Mike Williams that he seems to never have drawn his gun again, let alone kill anyone, no matter what you see in fiction.